Towards a theory of how the structure of language is acquired by deep neural networks: Details of the experiments

 \section{Details of the experiments}

 Our experiments on RHM data consider both Deep CNNs tailored to the RHM structure and simple transformers made by stacking standard Multi-Head Attention layers.
-Our experiments on the tiny-Shakespeare dataset consider deep, encoder-only transformers, where Multi-Head Attention layers are interspersed with residual connections, layer normalization and two-layer perceptrons.
+Our experiments on the tiny-Shakespeare and WikiText-103 datasets consider deep, encoder-only transformers, where Multi-Head Attention layers are interspersed with residual connections, layer normalization and two-layer perceptrons.
 All our experiments were performed on a cluster of NVIDIA V100 PCIe 32 GB GPUs (2×7TFLOPS).
 Single experiments require up to 20 GPU hours for the largest models ($\approx 10 \times 10^6$) with the largest training set sizes ($\approx 4\times 10^6$), with an estimated total (including hyperparameter tuning) of $6,000$ GPU hours.
-We provide architecture and training details for all of these models below.
+We provide architecture and training details below.